 It’s important to know what you can and can’t afford before starting the project.
 Do your research and plan for unexpected costs.
 Rather than going the cheap route, trim your wish list back (or possible do overtime) and opt for better quality items that will stand the test of time.
 In order to calculate how much remodel you can afford, follow these four steps: ballpark the cost, establish a spending limit, get quotes from contractors, and set your priorities.

 Source: Fix.com Blog

-Keep your eyes on the end goals of the plan.
-Some home improvement projects may take more time than others so make sure you have a realistic timeline.
-Frustration and stress occur when homeowners aren’t alerted to delays or when the pro fails to indicate how much time they really need.
-Changing materials, appliances, or design can actually lead to much longer lead times, additional labor expenses, and other costs.
-It’s best to think through all of your various wish list items before the project begins.
+Keep your eyes on the end goals of your plan.
+Some home improvement projects may take more time than others so have a conversation with your contractors to make sure you have a realistic timeline.
+Frustration and stress occurs when homeowners aren’t alerted to delays or when the pro fails to indicate how much time they really need.
+Changing materials, appliances, or design can actually lead to much longer lead times, additional labor expenses and other costs.
+It’s best to think through all of your various wish list items before the project begin.

 Make sure to do your homework and research ahead of time and find a team that you can trust.
-If you have limited time to manage the project, get a project manager, or look for a contractor or home designer who has this skill.
+If you have limited time to manage the project, get a project manager or look for a contractor or home designer who has this skill.
 It’s important to keep everyone on the same page and the project moving forward.
-Respect their suggestions, while making sure they understand exactly what you want and the budget available.
+Respect their suggestions, make sure they understand exactly what your want and the budget available.

 Have you done a remodel in your home?
 Share your story below.
 How did you make it run smoothly?
 Or keep your sanity if it was a disaster?
 I’d love to hear from you.